-is a reporting fellow at the Texas Tribune, where she covers politics and policy through breaking news and enterprise stories.
-She is a junior at Northwestern University where she studies journalism and political science.
+was a 2018 reporting fellow at The Texas Tribune, where she covered politics and policy through breaking news and enterprise stories.
+She graduated from Northwestern University, where she studied journalism and political science.
 Before the Tribune, Rishika covered housing and homelessness for the San Francisco Public Press, criminal justice for the Medill Justice Project and the 2016 election for the Medill News Service.
-She also works for The Daily Northwestern.
-If she’s not reporting, you can find her eating her way through Austin.
+She also worked for The Daily Northwestern.

 School officials are accessing other grants, pulling from local taxpayer dollars and diverting funding from different parts of their budgets to meet state pre-K requirements.
 They’re making things work for now, but they anticipate problems.
 Full Story

 Harrold Independent School District was the first of many Texas districts — mostly in rural or isolated areas — to arm educators and other employees to prevent a potential school shooting.
 "I don't want to be anybody's victim," the school's superintendent says.
 Full Story

 From the primary for Bastrop County Republican Party chair to the Republican primary for Montgomery County judge, some incumbents fell to their challengers after a difficult campaign season.
 Full Story